dooji2/doojis-jcm-pids/README.md

-# doojis-jcm-pids
+# Visual PIDS Editor
 A GUI PIDS editor, still in the works.
+Please download the latest release from the "Releases" tab.
+A better description will be made later on.